Vertexvis/vertex-web-sdk/README.md

 Otherwise you can generate the file manually by running `yarn generate:vscode-workspace`.

 Running `code ./vertex-web-sdk.code-workspace` will open VS Code workspace.

+## Examples

+These examples make use of more modern EcmaScript features.
+You'll need a browser that supports ES modules.
+Most modern browsers (Chrome, Edge, Firefox, Safari) support these features.

+- Run `yarn examples:start` to spin up a local development environment.
+- Open your browser to <http://localhost:8080> to browse the examples.
+The development environment supports live refresh, so any changes you make the examples will automatically refresh your browser.

+### Contributing Examples

+We provide a script that you can run to create a new example.
+Run `yarn examples:scaffold [name]` to create a new example.

 ## Building